 sits, flattening the top of its hill.
 Only to the south are views obscured by rising ground – the top of the Ding Dong chimney peeks out.

-Although over the years we've seen dog walkers, dowsers and horse riders up here, but in truth we rarely see anyone and today is no exception to that.
+Over the years we've seen dog walkers, dowsers and horse riders up here, but in truth we rarely see anyone and today is no exception to that.
 Although close to Men-an-Tol

 , the circle remains a largely stone-head destination.